AnalogJ/lexicon/README.md

     pip install dns-lexicon

-Some providers (like OVH, Route53 and TransIP) require additional dependencies.
+Some providers (like Route53 and TransIP) require additional dependencies.
 You can install provider specific dependencies separately:

     pip install dns-lexicon[route53]